-In November 2022, the Company received notice that it had been awarded a \$4,400 grant from the WEA to be used toward the advancement of the Demonstration Plant, and a funding agreement was finalized in June 2023.
-The WEA grant is a cost-reimbursement award with payments tied to the achievement of certain predefined Demonstration Plant milestones.
-As of December 31, 2023, the WEA had been invoiced for the first \$2,000 of the \$4,400 grant total with the achievement of the first grant milestone, the DoE's continuation notice.
-The Company received payment of this \$2,000 in January 2024.
-The remaining \$2,400, which is conditioned on the achievement of other, future milestones, will be invoiced to the WEA once those milestones have been achieved, currently expected in the third quarter of 2024.
+In June 2023, the Company entered into the WEA Funding Agreement for its previously announced award of a \$4,400 grant from the WEA to be used toward the advancement of the Demonstration Plant.
+This award, along with funds contributed by the Company and the DoE, is being used to fund the Demonstration Plant's construction and operating costs.
+As of December 31, 2023, the Company had met the conditions allowing for the invoicing of \$2,000 of the \$4,400 WEA grant total.
+This \$2,000 was subsequently received on January 31, 2024.
+By September 30, 2024, the Company had met the conditions allowing for the invoicing of an additional \$2,000, which was subsequently received in November 2024.
+The remaining \$400 of the \$4,400 grant total, which is conditioned on the achievement of other milestones, will be invoiced to the WEA once those milestones have been achieved (expected in mid-2025).